danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 PayPal
 Crypto

-These 1-dimensional timelines can be unsatisfactory.
-Perhaps each new method / innovation is sequential but not a straight improvment - it's more about trade offs.

-*Smartphone vs laptop/desktops*
-Apple created a new place for new value.

-Use the picture of all the things which ended upon on the smartphone.

 *Slave trade*
 Trading of slaves obviously disrupted, in an horrific way, the lives of millions of people.
 It happened because the enslavers realised they could capture value in one place and get new value for it elsewhere, a practice in trade called arbitrage; buy it cheap in one place in order to sell it for more elsewhere.

 *Disruption and evolution of information / communication* (This is not broadcast communication - this is 2-way / discussion etc)